inviqa/MX_PhinxMigrations/README.md

 1. Upgrading Magento itself will still result in version changes in the Magento `module.xml` files, therefore zero-downtime deployments are not possible in this situation.

+## FAQ / troubleshooting

+Q. When I run `bin/phinx create ...` it cannot find any migration paths to create the migration file, why?

+A. In order for a migration to be created `phinx` will scan your project for `migration` folders in the paths mentioned in the
+[section above](#using).
+Make sure you create at least one `migration` folder inside one of your Magento module's `etc` folders and then it should work as expected.